Podcast 115: Christoph De Babalon

 “Or it could be a sad romance...
 Or something like that.
 Probably not comedy.
 A dark comedy, maybe.
 I like comedy”

-Unpredictable at every turn then, the greyscale planet is opening up for Christoph De Babalon.
+Unpredictable at every turn, the greyscale planet is opening up for Christoph De Babalon.
 With new releases in the works both individually and with TEYAS, and with the potential for further collaboration with visual artists and others becoming all the more realisable, the once enigmatic figure seems more than ready, at last, to claim the status he has long deserved.

 As part of our Podcast series, De Babalon has conjured up 150 minutes of dark ambience, intense jungle, hardcore and experimental techno, released an unreleased, from friends, old favourites and new discoveries.
 But like his catalog, amid the intensity and punishing weight, there are moments of fragility in this mix that will surprise, but never once disappoint.
 When DJ Mag remarks that this mix sounds something like a journey into Hell he simply responds...